 To qualify for an award, you must have inside information, be first to file and you need a lawyer.
 Earning an award involves filing a sealed lawsuit in federal court.
 While the case is under seal, the government gets the opportunity to investigate.
 We take these cases on a contingent fee meaning we don’t get paid unless you get paid.

 Interested in learning more?
-Visit our healthcare kickbacks page or contact us directly.
+Visit our healthcare kickbacks and pharmaceutical fraud whistleblower pages or contact us directly.
 All inquiries are protected by the attorney – client privilege and kept completely confidential.
 The author of this post, attorney Brian Mahany, can be reached at or by telephone at (414) 704-6731.

 Have information involving other types of Medicare fraud?
 We certainly want to speak with you.